Subscribe To This Site

 What else can be done to stop the effects of carbon emissions?

 But is it possible to get such a huge reduction in our carbon emissions?
-Here in Britain we are currently using nearly 10 tons per person per year.
+Here in Britain we are currently using more than eight tons per person per year.
 So for us it would be a huge reduction.
+For US readers, the current figure is around 17 tons.
+Both countries have succeeded in reducing the per person figure in the last few years.

-Here's a very brief look at what cutting our emissions down to 1/6th of current levels might entail.
+Here's a very brief look at what cutting our emissions down to around a sixth of current levels might entail - for individuals and families.

 Becoming carbon neutral: